Kotlin/KEEP/proposals/context-receivers.md

 ## Use cases

 Context receivers can be useful in many domains and applications.
-An assortment of use-cases is presented below.
+An assortment of use cases is presented below.

 > Most of the use cases are from the [original discussion](https://youtrack.jetbrains.com/issue/KT-10468).